 Wars.
 All of them, especially the World Wars.
 Wars usually have very complex and multiple political, sociological, economical and historical causes, all the sides have their specific goals, intents, virtues and depravities.
 However, in movies, popular consciousness, and even in history classes, they usually devolve into a theme park version of a fight between the forces of Good who only want to bring justice to the world, versus the Evil who are so evil that all they do is just for the sake of being evil.

 Allied propaganda from World War II loved to demonize Adolf Hitler, while the Allies were always depicted as Always Lawful Good, even Glorious Mother Russia.
 Never mind that Josef Stalin was just as bad as Hitler (some would even argue that Stalin was even worse than Hitler).
-But then, the main job of propaganda was never to educate, but to stir up emotions.
+But then, the main job of propaganda was never to educate, but to stir up emotions and to influence.

 Taking World History as a course has The Theme Park Version written all over it, no matter how high up the classes are.
 The information has to be reduced so much that it winds up being completely inaccurate.
 For example, "Japan closed off its borders" will probably be the only indication you get of a complex economic, political and cultural decision that can be traced back hundreds of years before the final event.